MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/account-sitelink-ad-extension.md

 **Delete:** Read-only

 ### <a name="status"></a>Status
-Represents the association status between the ad group and the ad extension.
+Represents the association status between the account and the ad extension.

 Possible values are *Active* and *Deleted*.
-If the ad extension is associated with the ad group, this field's value is *Active*.
+If the ad extension is associated with the account, this field's value is *Active*.

 **Add:** Read-only
 **Delete:** Required.
 The Status must be set to *Deleted*.